javierclb/tutorials/vscode.md

 plot(1:5, 1:5)
 ```
   - Execute the code (noting that `using Plots` the first plot will take 20-30 seconds after precompilation) and it should show the Plot Pane
+8. *Optional, but strongly encouraged:* Setup the `Revise.jl` workflow described in [Julia Notes](julia.md#advanced-configuration-for-your-desktop-the-revise-workflow).
+To summarize,
+    - Find the `.` files are for your account.
+For example, it is usually at cd ~ on linux/osx/windows with bash, or in a directory such as `C:\Users\jlperla`
+    - On Julia v0.6: Download the file  a file called `.juliarc.jl` in that directly,

 ## Github Integration
 - If you are working on a cloned repository, you can see changes in the `Source Control` tab, or with `Ctrl+Shift+G`.